walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 keep their configuration.
 New presentations use the latest preference.

 Automatic uses the available reader-compatible routes.
-Compatibility profiles narrow transfer to Bluetooth, or select provisional NFCv2 direct/handover modes.
+Compatibility profiles narrow transfer to Bluetooth or Wi-Fi Aware, or select provisional NFCv2 direct/handover modes.
 These choices stay in Settings.
 Device support and permissions are checked at startup; NFCv2 retains its mandatory NFC channel.

 **Approval** in Nearby sharing settings stores **Ask each time** (default) or